 Precise fitting measurements are also necessary.
 The center of the pupil must be aligned to the center of the eyeglass lens in order for the lens to work properly.
 For more sophisticated progressive lenses, additional measurements may be needed.

 But don't worry: The rate of success for modern progressive lenses is nowadays extremely high.
 Nevertheless, it is important that the wearer takes time to get used to their new progressive lenses.
 The eye and the brain have to learn to adjust to the different refractive powers of the lenses.
-Here is an example: when an eyeglass wearer climbs stairs, they will look through the lower portion of their lenses.
-In progressive lenses, this is the area that is adjusted for a reading distance of approximately 15 inches.
+Here is an example: When someone wearing progressive lenses climbs stairs, they will look through the lower portion of their lenses.
+In progressive lenses, this is the area that is adjusted for a reading distance of approximately 16 inches.
 The stairs are, of course, depending on their size, clearly further away.
 Thus the stairs will be viewed with distortion.
 The good news: The sense of sight is highly complex - and it is also a very adaptable system.
 Within a short period of time, it is able to learn and to adapt to new viewing conditions; so when climbing the stairs, a wearer simply points his head somewhat further downwards.

 All of this is completely natural, and will diminish within a short period of time - as you quickly adapt to your progressive lenses.
 However, more importantly: You should wear your new progressive lenses daily from the very beginning - from morning until evening.
 And age makes no difference, though the earlier you start wearing them, the easier it is to get used to them.

-If the new progressive lenses still do not feel pleasant after the acclimatization period of two or three weeks, your eye care professional will gladly help you further.
+If your new progressive lenses still do not feel comfortable after an adaptation period of approximately two or three weeks, your eye doctor will gladly help you further.